vercel/next.js/packages/next/README.md

 })
 ```

-### AMP Validating
+### AMP Validation

-To help make sure only valid AMP pages are output we automatically test AMP pages with [amphtml-validator](https://www.npmjs.com/package/amphtml-validator).
-In development mode, any errors or warnings from validation will appear in the terminal where you started Next.js.
-During an export if there are validation errors, they will all be logged to the terminal at the end of the export and it will exit with status code 1 since it is not a valid export.
+AMP pages are automatically validated with [amphtml-validator](https://www.npmjs.com/package/amphtml-validator) during development.
+Errors and warnings will appear in the terminal where you started Next.js.

+Pages are also validated during `next export` and any warnings / errors will be printed to the terminal.
+Any AMP errors will cause `next export` to exit with status code `1` because the export is not valid AMP.

 ## Static HTML export